merecarvill/8th-light-apprenticeship-site/_posts/2015-09-19-effective-practice.markdown

 ---
 layout: post
+section-type: post
 title:  "Effective practice"
-date:   2015-09-19
-categories:
+category: learning
+tags:
-- learning programming
+- learning
 ---

 I recently finished Uncle Bob's *Clean Coder: A Code of Conduct for Professional Programmers*.
 It's given me plenty of food for thought, not least about the value of practice for the professional developer.
 I thought I'd make a post about the ways we can structure practice to make it as effective as possible.